charlykso/smart-s/APP_DESCRIPTION.md

-# Smart-S: School Management & Accounting System
+# Ledgrio: School Management & Accounting System

 ## Overview

-Smart-S is a comprehensive school management and accounting software designed for nursery, primary, and secondary schools.
+Ledgrio is a comprehensive school management and accounting software designed for nursery, primary, and secondary schools.
 The system provides a complete solution for managing school operations, student information, fee collection, and financial transactions.

 ## Technology Stack